pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 - Override ToString()
 - Abstract base class

-I didn't want to use the ```ToString()``` override because maybe we may need it somewhere else and I wantthe ```ToCsv()``` to be a seperate method so it will be clear what it is doing.
-Since the code will be same for each class, I will go with the abstract class way.
-However if your particular class is already inheriting from a certain base class you can go with the interface.
+I didn't want to use the ```ToString()``` override because maybe we need it somewhere else in our code and I want the ```ToCsv()``` to be a seperate method so it will be clear what it is doing.
+Also, since the code will be same for each class, I will go with the abstract class way.
+However if your particular class is already inheriting from a certain base class you can go with the interface implementation.
 You just need to copy paste for each class you want to turn to CSV.

+#### Basic Implementation
 What we need to do here is use reflection to get all the values of public properties of the class.
 ```cs
 public abstract class CsvableBase